 See also: Available Learning Communities

 It is the responsibility of the student to pick up materials from the Online and Learning Technologies Office at the beginning of the semester.
-The Online and Learning Technologies Office is located in the Lorusso Technology Building, 215.
+The Online and Learning Technologies Office is located in the Wilkens Library Building, ground floor Room LCG-13.

 Any student taking online courses or courses with online components will be responsible to have access to both the Internet and a computer running Internet Explorer v5.5 or higher.
-Students with disabilities who believe they need accommodations in e-courses are advised to contact the O'Neill Center for Disability Services in South 222 as soon as possible, or call (508) 362-2131 x4337.
+Students with disabilities who believe they need accommodations in e-courses are advised to contact the O'Neill Center for Disability Services in MM Wilkens Hall (South) 222 as soon as possible, or call (508) 362-2131 x4337.